Recurrent Inference Machine for Medical Image Registration: Experiments

+{It is known that the regularization metric and weight influence the registration performance.
+In this experiment, we want to investigate the change in the evaluation metrics.
+For comparison, we used diffusion, curvature, and elastic regularization functions.
+For elastic regularization, we set the elastic parameters to be $[\lambda_e=540.8, \mu=22.5]$ for OASIS and $[\lambda_e=45.33, \mu=8]$ for NLST according to the literature} \citep{kumaresan1996importance,lai2000effects,reithmeir2024learning}.

-\textbf{Experiment 5: RIIR Architecture Ablation} Since RIIR is the first attempt to formulate and implement the RIM framework for medical image registration, we performed an extensive ablation study on the network architecture of RIIR, including: 1. number of evaluation steps $T$; 2. choice of loss weights $w_t$.
+\textbf{Experiment 5: RIIR Architecture Ablation} Since RIIR is the first attempt to formulate and implement the RIM framework for medical image registration, we performed an ablation study on the RIIR network architecture for the number of evaluation steps $T$.